johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 ### Renewal ###

-By contrast, whenever a messianic community—be it a national or regional church, local congregation—seeks for spiritual renewal, reformation or revival, messianic, visionary discipleship must be at the core of its activity and spirituality.
+By contrast, whenever a messianic community—whether a national denominational, regional grouping or a local congregation—seeks for spiritual renewal, reformation or revival, then messianic, visionary discipleship must be at the core of its activity and spirituality.

 Disciples must be invited, formed and sent forth as part of a *world-facing* movement.
 The goal is much more than the maintenance of the church-as-an-organisation, greater even than serving-one-another, as part of messianic community.
 The goal is to be part of a movement of people *serving God's purposes within the world* and its societies.